 Despite its enduring popularity, the card game hasn’t always translated well to video games or mobile apps.
 The Pokémon Trading Card Game Online, which launched back in 2011, was a mess.
 Now, The Pokémon Company is trying again with Pokémon Trading Card Game Live.
 Here’s what we know about the new app.

-When is the Pokémon Trading Card Game Live release date?
+When will Pokémon Trading Card Game Live be released?

-The Pokémon Company has not provided an exact release date for Pokémon TCG Live, simply noting the app is coming “soon.”
+The Pokémon Company has not provided an exact release scheduled for Pokémon TCG Live, simply noting the app is coming “soon.”
+But in a November 2021 tweet, the official account confirmed a delay to 2022.

 Is there a Pokémon Trading Card Game Live trailer?